Blue Badges: Myths and Factsedit

 It’s illegal for a friend or family member to use your Blue Badge, even if they’re running an errand for you or visiting you in hospital.
 Not only is it against the law, but it doesn’t help the stigma experienced by those with invisible illnesses who genuinely need to use a Blue Badge.
 The only time it’s legal for another driver to display your Blue Badge is if you are also travelling in the car.
 Your badge is your responsibility, so if a friend or family member uses it incorrectly it’s you who could get in trouble – not them.
 If someone misuses your badge, you could have it confiscated and face a £1,000 fine.

 A Blue Badge means you can park anywhere – MYTH

 As a Blue Badge holder you benefit from relaxed parking rules, but unfortunately that doesn’t mean you can park wherever you choose.
 You can park on most single or double yellow lines, but only for a maximum of three hours.
 You should be aware that you can’t use the yellow lines that are there for safety reasons (such as those at junctions) or lines that are reserved for loading and unloading.
 You can’t park in taxi ranks or bus stops, or parking spaces reserved for permit holders or residents.
 It’s important to apply common sense too, and make sure you don’t park anywhere which could be a danger to others.

 Once you’ve been awarded a Blue Badge, it’s yours for life – MYTH

 You need to apply to your local authority to renew your badge every three years.
 It’s illegal to use a badge that is out of date.
-See our guide on how to fill out the Blue Badge application form.

 You can use your Blue Badge abroad – FACT